Klipper3d/klipper/docs/stm32f0_CAN.md

 Pins allocation
 ===============

-Configurations with CAN and Serial port uses different pins, and firmware contains only actual pins initialization.
+Configurations with CAN and Serial port uses different pins, and during enumeration process firmware reports all possible pin names.
+But actually you can use only existing pins, not involved in communication.
+Wrong pins will generate shutdown.